-Tax incentives for innovation and entrepreneurship: owners and financiers

-Tax policy affects returns on innovation and hence the incentive to innovate (OECD 2013c; Rosen 2005).
-The tax system is therefore a key public policy tool in setting the level of rewards for innovative entrepreneurship.
-The extent and design of the tax system affects the net return on entrepreneurship, both directly and indirectly.
-It determines a potential entrepreneur's risk/reward profile and consequently his/her incentives for undertaking entrepreneurial activities.
+4.3.7 Tax incentives for innovation and entrepreneurship: owners and financiers net return on entrepreneurship, both directly and indirectly.
+It determines a potential entrepreneur's risk-reward profile and consequently his/her incentives for undertaking entrepreneurial activities.
 Extensive research has analyzed theoretical and empirical effects of the tax system; its effects are, however, often complex and sometimes counter-intuitive.
+6